solita/azure-functions-blob-backup/readme.md

 ## How it works

-Using the `@azure/storage-blob` npm package, the script contacts the given Storage Account and iterates through all files in containers set in ENV variable `containers`
+Using the `@azure/storage-blob` npm package, the script contacts the given Storage Account and iterates through all files in containers set in argument `containers`

 This function does not delete old snapshots, that needs to be configured in the Storage Account's `Lifecycle Management`.